Manipulative Child Behavior: Signs, Symptoms, & Solutions

 Kids and tantrums go hand-in-hand.
 They learn to throw tantrums for every little thing, and they learn this before even learning the word ‘tantrum.’
 As babies, they cry when they are hungry, sleepy, or need their parents’ attention.
 So every time they cry for food, nappy change, or just for some lap time, and their parents come running to them, it affirms sub-consciously in their minds the notion that crying gets them what they want.
+All these skilful tactics of the kids to make their parents give in to their whims and fancies are manipulation.
+Sometimes, children may use such manipulative tactics to gain the attention or praise of their parents, siblings, and even friends.

 They use that subconscious knowledge to convince their parents to get them toys, chocolates, extra playing time, pizza, or anything else as they grow up.
 They convince their parents they “need” those things despite already having so many of them through cajoling, crying, or flattery.
-At times when these tactics fail to get them what they want, or these tactics are not giving them favorable results, they may start using lies, speaking ill to the parent, making the parents feel guilty for not being caring and loving, or doing a favor/chore to make the parent feel obligated to comply with their demands.
+At times, when these tactics fail to get them what they want, or these tactics are not giving them favourable results, they may start using lies, speaking ill to the parent, making the parents feel guilty for not being caring and loving, or doing a favour/chore to make the parent feel obligated to comply with their demands.

 Reasons Your Child Manipulates You